 When you sign up for an account with Mint, you’ll also receive personalized recommendations to help you achieve your goals.
 You can access Mint’s free software through the desktop program or via your smartphone, as your account will sync between both in real time.

 Speaking of syncing, Mint allows you to sync your accounts in one place so you can get a bird’s-eye view of your finances.
 You can add in your checking, credit cards, and savings accounts, in addition to loans and investments.
 With this free software, tracking your finances, budget(s), net worth, and credit score is easier than ever.

-Similar to Mint, Personal Capital allows you to connect all your financial accounts to a single dashboard.
+Similar to Mint, Empower allows you to connect all your financial accounts to a single dashboard.
 In addition to monitoring your spending habits and setting up your budgets, you can also track your investments, credit score, and net worth.
-You’ll even be able to plan for retirement with Personal Capital.
+You’ll even be able to plan for retirement with Empower.

 College students looking to start early with their finances may find PocketGuard helpful to manage their money and cancel unwanted subscriptions.
 PocketGuard provides a goal-tracking feature that can motivate students to track their spending, stick to customized budgets, increase their savings, and even boost their credit scores.

 PocketGuard’s In My Pocket feature allows you to see what cash you have available to spend at any given time.
 In addition, most other features are free, but you will have to endure a few ads here and there.
 You can also take advantage of smart algorithms that will pinpoint areas where you can save.

 Don’t confuse PocketGuard with PocketSmith, another personal finance software program you can use to manage your money.

 Though there are many alternatives to Quicken, including the software on this list, it’s one of the more well-known software programs for keeping track of your money.
 In fact, you can easily oversee investments, budgets, taxes, net worth, and even pay bills as well.